 Need help & advice with your electrical setup?

 Why do I Need an Inverter Charger in my RV?

-The short answer is you don’t need a combined inverter charger in an RV.
+The short answer is you don’t need a combined inverter charger in an RV or campervan.

 If your camper doesn’t have a battery bank, all your household AC appliances will run on the mains circuit when hooked up to a mains supply.

 By making sure all devices, lights and appliances use AC, there’s no need to convert that power to DC.

 Inverter chargers aren’t cheap components so it’ll save you money and unnecessary complexity in your electrical design too.

 Even if you do have a battery bank installed, a combined inverter charger still isn’t absolutely essential.